janminor/cubase/AudioExportProcessScripts/README.md

 1. Copy the .aepp and .ps1 file of the same name to C:\ProgramData\Steinberg\Audio Export Post Process Scripts

 2. Check the Powershell script for additional configuration that might be neccessary

+## Instructions MacOS

+I added the AddCurrentDateMacOS.aepp with a bash script that could work on MacOS.
+You need to put the script somewhere, make it executable (chmod 755 or whatever it is on MacOs), and modify the path to the script in the .aepp file.
+I cannot give any help for MacOS, but if someone can test it and maybe even fix it, I'll be happy to accept a PR.